UIUCLibrary/DCC_jp2_converter/docs/source/installSourceCLI.rst

         py -3 setup.py install

 All finished!
-The package should now be installed on your system.
+The package should now be installed on your system